agenticplug.ai - Agentic Commerce Optimization company

 Easton Town Center is a major open-air shopping and entertainment complex with 1.8 million square feet of retail space and over 250 stores, while New Albany hosts the Intel semiconductor fabrication campus and the New Albany International Business Park.
 The eastern corridor is Columbus's fastest-growing commercial zone for technology and advanced manufacturing investment.

-Major Attractions & Business Opportunities
+Major Attractions & Business Opportunities in Columbus

 Local landmarks driving foot traffic and AI search demand for Columbus businesses